Yanomami humanitarian crisis: Aftermath

-On January 21, 2023, Brazilian Health Ministry declared a medical emergency in the indigenous territory.
+On January 21, 2023, the Brazilian Health Ministry declared a medical emergency in the indigenous territory.
 On the same day, a trip to the territory located in the northernmost Roraima state was made by Lula and top government officials including the Health minister Nísia Trindade, the Justice minister Flávio Dino and the Indigenous Affairs minister Sônia Guajajara to announce a federal aid package to the region and the Yanomami.
 On January 24 a field hospital run by the federal government started being set up by the Brazilian military in Roraima's capital Boa Vista and opened three days later.
 Some 5,000 emergency food kits including meals for indigenous children were sent and distributed into the Yanomami territory.
+Over a thousand indigenous people in severe health conditions had been rescued from the reservation, as of January 2023.

 Investigations

-On January 18, Brazilian leading medical institute Fiocruz warned government officials that a batch of the malaria drug ASMQ meant to treat the disease in the Yanomami people went missing and was reportedly diverted to illegal miners who have since commercialized it.
+On January 18, Brazilian leading medical institute Fiocruz warned government officials that a batch of the malaria drug ASMQ meant to Yanomami patients went missing and was reportedly diverted to illegal miners who have since sold it.

-On January 30, Brazil Supreme Court authorized a probe over the handling of the humanitarian crisis by former Bolsonaro government officials as well as if a genocide has been committed.
-Investigators were also allowed to gather evidence of the disappearence of illegal aircraft used by miners and seized by the police, and illegal disclosures of police raids to benefit illegal miners, among other actions or lack thereof.
+On January 30, Brazil's Supreme Federal Court authorized a probe into the handling of the humanitarian crisis by former Bolsonaro government officials as well as into whether genocide has been committed.
+Investigators were also empowered to gather evidence of the disappearance of illegal aircraft used by miners and seized by the police, and illegal disclosures of police raids to benefit illegal miners, among other actions or lack thereof.

+International Criminal Court probe

+In 2019, Jair Bolsonaro was sued by the Arns Commission and the Human Rights Advocacy collective in the International Criminal Court, of which Brazil is a member since 2002, for allegedly "inciting genocide and promoting systemic attacks against indigenous peoples of Brazil".
+Such crimes are neither covered by any statute of limitations nor necessarily bound to a current authority which means that even if Bolsonaro and other officials leave the government they can still stand trial.
+In 2020, prosecutors from the International Criminal Court said the complaint is formally under preliminary investigation, a first against a Brazilian leader.